 What is Moist Heat Therapy?

 Heat therapy is a safe and easy way to help alleviate and heal lower back pain.
 While there are many methods to relieve back pain, heat therapy is beneficial, inexpensive, and easy to do on your own!
-Among the many variations of heat therapy, moist heat therapy is the simplest and safest way to treat any discomfort you may feel.
-At LI Integrated, our physical therapy Bohemia, NY can use moist heat therapy and other therapeutic procedures to treat your injuries.
+Among the many variations of heat therapy, medicine, and advance orthopedic, moist heat therapy is the simplest and safest way to treat any discomfort you may feel.
+At LI Integrated, our physical therapy services at our Bohemia office can use moist heat therapy and other therapeutic procedures to treat your injuries.

 What is Moist Heat Therapy?